-The Bell & Castle, as it was known at the time, closed its doors in 2008.
+The Bell & Castle, as it was known at the time, closed its doors for the last time in 2008.
 A number of years of dereliction followed, whilst various developers looked into building houses in its place.

 The village fought to resist these developments and to retain the pub as an asset for future generations of villagers to enjoy.
 They succeeded!
 The site was bought by local development company, Stag Homes, who carried out major structural refurbishment, and in 2013 the pub was reborn under the new name of The Hog.

-Our tenancy of the pub started in April 2020, during the first Coronavirus lockdown, and despite the challenges this presented, the pub is once again a thriving hub of the community!
+Our tenancy of the pub started in April 2020, during the first Coronavirus lockdown, and despite the challenges this presented, the pub is back to being a thriving hub of the community!